reporthawks/good-clean-read/index.md

   📝 Help document the pattern of discrimination!
 Please fill out [this form](https://form.jotform.com/202017830237042) to report *your* firsthand experience of discrimination at Highland High School.

-  📫 Check back for "*Report Your Local Racist:* Preformatted email database"
+  📫 Check back for "*Report Your Local Racist:* A preformatted email database that streamlines reporting racist students to their employers and colleges"

   🔗 Share this website with your friends!